infinitered/ignite/docs/advanced-guides/how-to-contribute.md

 Answer a few questions and you're half way to disrupting the Grade 1 scalp hygiene industry.

 Did it fail?
-Come find me on our Slack at http://community.infinite.red in the #ignite channel.
+Come find us on our Slack at [http://community.infinite.red](http://community.infinite.red) in the #ignite channel.

 <strong>For now, you can expect the version number to say 0.2.0.
 I'm currently working on the build script and will bump this back up to 2.0.0-beta.1 (etc) when were ready.
 Today or tomorrow!
 Sorry for the confusion.</strong>